agraef/midizap/README.md

 # Advanced Features

-This section covers some more advanced functionality which is a bit more complicated and is used less frequently than the basic features discussed in previous sections, but will come in handy in some more specialized use cases.
-Specifically, we'll discuss *MIDI feedback*, which is needed to properly implement bidirectional communication with some controllers, as well as a special kind of data translations which helps implement some types of feedback, but also has its uses in "normal" processing.
+This section covers some functionality which is a bit more complicated and used less frequently than the basic features discussed in previous sections, but will come in handy in some situations.
+Specifically, we'll discuss *MIDI feedback*, which is needed to properly implement bidirectional communication with some controllers, as well as a special kind of data translations which helps implement some types of feedback, and also has its uses in "normal" processing.

 ## MIDI Feedback

 Some MIDI controllers need a more elaborate setup than what we've seen so far, because they have motor faders, LEDs, etc. requiring feedback from the application.
 To accommodate these, you can use the `-o2` option of midizap, or the `JACK_PORTS 2` directive in the midizaprc file, to create a second pair of MIDI input and output ports, named `midi_in2` and `midi_out2`.
 Use of this option also activates a second MIDI default section in the midizaprc file, labeled `[MIDI2]`, which is used exclusively for translating MIDI input from the second input port and sending the resulting MIDI output to the second output port.
 Typically, the translations in the `[MIDI2]` section will be the inverse of those in the `[MIDI]` section, or whatever it takes to translate the MIDI feedback from the application back to MIDI data which the controller understands.

 You then wire up midizap's `midi_in` and `midi_out` ports to controller and application as before, but in addition you also connect the application back to midizap's `midi_in2` port, and the `midi_out2` port to the controller.
 This reverse path is what is needed to translate the feedback from the application and send it back to the controller.

-A full-blown example for this kind of setup can be found in examples/APCmini.midizaprc in the sources, which shows how to emulate a Mackie controller with AKAI's APCmini device, so that it readily works with DAW software such as Ardour.
+An in-depth discussion of controller feedback is beyond the scope of this manual, but we present a few useful tidbits in the context of the specialized data translations below.
+Also, the distribution includes a full-blown example of this kind of setup for your perusal, please check examples/APCmini.midizaprc in the sources.
+It shows how to emulate a Mackie controller with AKAI's APCmini device, so that it readily works with DAW software such as Ardour.

-## Specialized Data Translations
+## Mod Translations

 Most of the time, MIDI feedback uses just the standard kinds of MIDI messages readily supported by midizap, such as note messages which make buttons light up in different colors, or control change messages which set the positions of motor faders.
 However, there are some encodings of MIDI messages employed in feedback, such as time and meter displays, which combine different bits of information in a single message, making them difficult or even impossible to translate using the simple kinds of rules we've seen so far.